Edward Fredkin: Career

-Fredkin has worked with a number of companies in the computer field and has held academic positions at a number of universities.
-He is a computer programmer, a pilot, an advisor to businesses and governments, and a physicist.
-His main interests concern digital computer-like models of basic processes in physics.
+Fredkin worked with a number of companies in the computer field and held academic positions at a number of universities.
+He was a computer programmer, a pilot, an advisor to businesses and governments, and a physicist.
+His main interests concerned digital computer-like models of basic processes in physics.

 Fredkin's initial focus was physics; however, he became involved with computers in 1956 when he was sent by the Air Force, where he had trained as a jet pilot, to the MIT Lincoln Laboratory.
 On completing his service in 1958, Fredkin was hired by J. C. R. Licklider to work at the research firm, Bolt Beranek & Newman (BBN).
 After seeing the PDP-1 computer prototype at the Eastern Joint Computer Conference in Boston, in December 1959, Fredkin recommended that BBN purchase the very first PDP-1 to support research projects at BBN.
 The new hardware was initially delivered with no software whatsoever.

 Fredkin wrote a PDP-1 assembler language called FRAP (Free of Rules Assembly Program, also sometimes called Fredkin's Assembly Program), and its first operating system (OS).
 He organized and founded the Digital Equipment Computer Users' Society (DECUS) in 1961, and participated in its early projects.
 Working directly with Ben Gurley, the designer of the PDP-1, Fredkin designed significant modifications to the hardware to support time-sharing via the BBN Time-Sharing System.
 He invented and designed the first modern interrupt system, which Digital called the "Sequence Break".
 He went on to become a contributor in the field of Artificial Intelligence (AI).

-In 1962, he founded Information International, Inc., an early computer technology company which developed high-precision digital-to-film scanners, as well as other leading-edge hardware.
+In 1962, he founded Information International, Inc., an early computer technology company which developed high-precision film-to-digital scanners, as well as other leading-edge hardware.
+The company became publicly traded and Fredkin became a millionaire.